-Your dark side means that you have shadow aspects of yourself that you don’t want to look at and even less you want consciously work with them.
+Your dark side means that you have shadow aspects of yourself that you don’t want to look at and even less you want consciously to work with them.
 Instead of facing your dark side from the place of presence, we ignore and suppress the parts of ourselves that we dislike.

 The inner shadow consists of fears, limiting beliefs, pain, suppressed emotions, worries, or doubts.
 These states of mind have their meaning and place in life because they’re, too, aspects of you.

 Fears are the aspects of you that you don’t want to take ownership over and thus they control you.

 When you face your dark side, you realize that you’re not your shadow.
 Moreover, the darkness has valuable lessons for you.
 Once you grasp the lessons, the shadows become light.

 Examples of a dark side in a person are:

 - Self-sabotage, a wish to hurt others (consciously or not).